timcowlishaw/enxaneta/documentation/working_notes/03_a-card-class.md

             f"Consider how {self.subversion} might offer a new perspective on your situation."
         ]
         return prompts

+    def generate_subversive_interpretation(self):
+        # Select a subversive meaning at random
+        subversive_meaning = random.choice(self.subversive_meanings)
+        # Apply subversion techniques to the upright meaning.
+This could involve identifying and inverting key concepts or assumptions, applying humor, irony, or absurdity, or drawing from a predefined set of unconventional or trickster-like archetypes or themes.
+For example:
+        subversive_interpretation = self.invert_concepts(self.upright_meaning, subversive_meaning)

+        return subversive_interpretation

+    def invert_concepts(self, upright_meaning, subversive_meaning):
+        # Placeholder function.
+In a real implementation, this function would contain the logic for identifying and inverting key concepts or assumptions in the upright meaning.
+        return f"Instead of {upright_meaning}, consider {subversive_meaning}." # Hahahahahaha

     # Less sure about all this
     def assess_relationship(self, querent_input):